Skip to content

 I did this tour in the winter and loved it!

-Skip the line tickets at the Palace of Versailles with breakfast at Ore Ducasse restaurant.
+Skip the line tickets at the Palace of Versailles with dinner at the Ore Ducasse restaurant.

 Final thoughts on going to Versailles in the winter